SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 #### Step 1: Create a Sumo Logic Hosted Collector

 1. Configure a Hosted Collector in Sumo Logic using [these instructions](/docs/send-data/hosted-collectors/configure-hosted-collector).
 2. Add an [HTTP source](/docs/send-data/hosted-collectors/http-source/logs-metrics), configuring the Source Category with the string f5 in it (e.g., “f5/ltm”).
 Make a note of the URL for the HTTP source, as you will need it in the following steps.
-The URL for our example is: `https://collectors.us2.sumologic.com/receiver/v1/http/`.
+The URL for our example is: `https://collectors.us2.sumologic.com/receiver/v1/http/Thisis4fakeendpoint4testing==`.

-#### Step 2: Use AS3 Declarative language to define a logging profile on BIG-IP.
+#### Step 2: Use AS3 Declarative language to define a logging profile on BIG-IP

-Download [AS3Listener.json from here](https://sumologic-app-data.s3.amazonaws.com/F5LTM/AS3Listener.json), and we will use it to define the logging profile st BIG IP.
+Download [AS3Listener.json from here](https://sumologic-app-data.s3.amazonaws.com/F5LTM/AS3Listener.json), and we will use it to define the logging profile on BIG IP.

-Use the following curl cmd to set logging profile at BIG-IP.
-Replace `BIG-IP PWD`, `BIG-IP IP`, and `PORT` in the following cmd:
+Use the following curl command to set logging profile at BIG-IP.
+Replace `BIG-IP PWD`, `BIG-IP IP`, and `PORT` in the following command:

 ```bash
 curl -k --user admin:<BIG-IP PWD> -H "Accept: application/json" -H "Content-Type:application/json" -X POST -d@AS3Listener.json https://<BIG-IP IP>:<PORT>/mgmt/shared/appsvcs/declare | python -m json.tool